The Blessing Hidden in “Not Yet”

 but I trust that Your timing is good.

-Show me what You’re growing in me here.
+Show me what You are growing in me here.

-and prepare me for the day Your “yes” arrives.
+And prepare me with love for the day Your yes comes.
 Amen.

 Your Soulful Pathways ↑